dev-scripts/prakashbhandari.com.np/content/posts/what-are-return-types-in-php.md

 Now, I am also working with other languages.
 But, I have deep connection with PHP.
 I am closely monitoring the evolution in PHP space.

+PHP 7 followed on the heels of PHP 5.6 and the release was a big revolution.

+Chronologically PHP 7 is confusing version but brought enormous improvements in PHP engine performance.
+It also introduced a variety of new, impactful features that made it quickly adopted.

-`PHP 5.6` to `PHP 7` was a big revolution.
-In this release PHP community introduce a new feature **Type hinting**.
-Type hinting is being referred to as **Return Type declaration** Return type declaration specifies the type of value that a function should return.
+In this release PHP community added a new impactful feature **Type hinting**.
+Type hinting is being referred to as **Return Type declaration**.
+Return type declaration specifies the type of value that a function should return.
-Also, community is adding more  **Type hinting**. in `8.x` release.
+Also, community releasing new Type Hinting in new releases.

-In this post, I will try to explain **Type hinting** for each release with example.
+In this post, I will try to explain **Type hinting** added in each release with example.

 ## PHP 7.0.0
 `PHP 7.0.0` added new features to support `int` `float`, `bool`, `string`, `interfaces`, `array` and `callable` return types.